 Many healing modalities are passive, meaning that the client stays relaxed while the practitioner manipulates their body.
 In contrast, CSE is active, meaning that the client is actively engaged in the movements.
 This active engagement allows learning to take place in the nervous system, and is one of the key reasons why CSE is so effective in creating lasting change in bodily function.

-The science of why stretching is ineffective demands a longer post, which I will write in the near future.
 Stretching typically doesn’t have long-lasting results due to the stretch reflex, formally called the myotatic reflex.
 When you pull a muscle farther than it can comfortably lengthen, your stretch reflex kicks in, contracting your muscles to prevent you from overstretching and tearing your muscles, tendons and ligaments.
 Read more about the science of why static stretching is ineffective in these two posts: What is the Stretch Reflex? and Why Stretching Doesn’t Work.

 CSE uses no conventional stretching techniques.
 Instead, CSE movements gently contract and very slowly release muscles in a specific way so as to teach the nervous system to keep muscles relaxed and released when not in use.